torvalds/linux/Documentation/driver-api/parport-lowlevel.rst

 DESCRIPTION
 ^^^^^^^^^^^

-The parallel port hardware is instructed not to generate interrupts.
+The parallel port hardware is instructed yest to generate interrupts.
-The interrupt itself is not masked.
+The interrupt itself is yest masked.

 SEE ALSO
 ^^^^^^^^